THERE IS GOOD NEWS IN BUSINESS:

 - 3in1 oil changed from their oval can of many years to a domed shape with long nozzle and flat bottom that you press to squeeze oil out of, just like oilcans of old.
 A much more useable package.
 Now plastic of course, and they included the no-cap tip valve they'd introduced on the oval can (a simple pull activation).
 Too bad the new package is not made correctly: the tip pulls out because it is not properly secured in the body, and the botton does not flex as much as an old metal can so is awkward to use.
 Another lesson in how to wipe out the advantages of a great idea by poor implementation.

 - tools and multi-piece toys (like Meccano ;-) that come in a carrying case.
-Wrap it in lithographed shrink wrap if you want shelf attractiveness, and I suspect you'll still save on packaging cost including assembly (how do they stuff contents into boxes efficiently?).
+Wrap it in lithographed shrink wrap if you want shelf attractiveness, and I suspect you'll still save on packaging cost including assembly (how do they efficiently stuff contents into those foam box inserts? probably not).

-- pasta sauce in jars that are made for home canning (buy home canning lids with that safe snap top invented many years ago).
+- pasta sauce in jars that are made to be re-used for home canning (buy home canning lids with that safe snap top invented many years ago, especially as the pasta jars have fewer threads than older jars).

 - pet food in reuseable buckets.